kaitlinblakeslee/ctrlaltelite/README.md

 Run M2_Project_2_Data_Retrieval.ipynb

 ## 4. Run Analysis Jupyter Notebooks
-eda_analysis.ipynb: Visualizes trends and patterns in price fluctuations sarima_analysis.ipynb: Uses a SARIMA model to predict future grocery price changes and assess volatility.
+EDA_data_MD_Project2.ipynb: Visualizes trends and patterns in price fluctuations SARIMA_M3_Analysis.ipynb: Uses a SARIMA model to predict future grocery price changes and assess volatility.

 ## 5. View Results
 The results will be stored in the OUTPUT/ folder.